rytakahas/Prot_Eng/Res_Int_Net/README.md

 - Parse protein 3D structures.
 - Construct a graph where nodes = residues/ligands, edges = interactions.
-- Ligand and cofactor connections are **weighted** by the number of **hydrogen bonds**.
+- Ligand and cofactor connections are weighted by the number of hydrogen bonds.
-- Calculate **centrality measures** (degree, closeness, betweenness) for each node.
+- Calculate centrality measures (degree, closeness, betweenness) for each node.
-- Analyze the impact of ligands/cofactors on the structural network.
+- Analyze redidue and ligands/cofactors and protein-protein intreactions on the structural network.

----
 ---

 ## Directory Structure